ropensci/EDIutils/README.md

 library(EDIutils)
 ```

 The unit of publication is the data package.
-It’s an assemblage of [EML
-metadata](https://eml.ecoinformatics.org/), one or more data objects, a
+It contains one or more
+data objects, an [EML metadata](https://eml.ecoinformatics.org/) record,
-quality report, and a manifest.
-Data packages are immutable for
+a metadata quality report, and a manifest of contents.
+Data packages are
-reproducible research, and versionable for updates and improving data
-quality.
-Data package identifiers have the format
+immutable for reproducible research yet versionable, to allow updates
+and improved data quality through time.
+Each data package version is
+globally referenceable by a DOI and internally identifiable with an ID
+of the format “scope.identifier.revision” (e.g. “edi.100.2” is data
-“scope.identifier.revision” (e.g. edi.100.2; edi.100 has version 2),
+package “edi.100” and has version “2”).
-and are referenced by a DOI.

 ### Search and Access Data